sdemchenko/kyiv-table-tennis/schedule_en.md

 * 10:00 AM.
 "Breiks". 🏆 A 0-100 ranking tournament.
 * 10:00 AM - 12:00 PM.
 "Leader" (Sports School).
 A ladder competition (the Tuesday+Thursday+Saturday group).
 * 10:30 AM.
 "Orion". 🏆 A 0-25 ranking tournament.
+* 10:30 AM.
+"Orion". 🏆 A tournament for war veterans and combatants.
 * 11:00 AM - 2:00 PM.
 "KRSP".
 A ladder competition.
 * 11:00 AM.
 "Pulse". 🏆 A 0-100 non-ranking tournament.
 * 11:10 AM.
 "Himars". 🏆 A 0-100 ranking tournament.